duckdb/duckdb-web/docs/api/adbc.md

 ArrowArrayStream arrow_stream;
 ```

 We can then initialize our database variable.
-Before initializing the database, we need to set two database options.
-The first one is the `driver`, which takes a path to the DuckDB library.
-The second option is the `entrypoint`, which is an exported function from the DuckDB-ADBC driver that initializes all the ADBC functions.
-Once we have configured these two options, we can optionally set the `path` option, providing a path on disk to store our DuckDB database.
-If not set, a memory database is created.
-After configuring all the necessary options, we can proceed to initialize our database.
+Before initializing the database, we need to set the `driver` and `entrypoint` variables as mentioned above.
+Then we set the `path` option and initialize the database.

 ```cpp
 AdbcDatabaseNew(&adbc_database, &adbc_error);
 AdbcDatabaseSetOption(&adbc_database, "driver", "path/to/libduckdb.dylib", &adbc_error);